9 minute read

 Conclusion

-This tutorial has covered the basics of damage: It introduced the concept instigators, how damage should be dealt and how it should be received, both in blueprint and C++.
+This tutorial has covered the basics of damage: It explained the role of instigators, how damage should be dealt and how it should be received, both in blueprint and C++.

 Next tutorial: Point and radial damage (coming soon™)